cs3org/reva/docs/content/en/docs/Tutorials/phoenix-tutorial.md

 ## 4. Run Phoenix and Reva
-Nu you need to run Phoenix and Revad (the Reva deamon).
-This is done with the following steps:
+Now you need to run Phoenix and Revad (the Reva deamon).
+Follow these steps from the *reva* folder:
-In the Reva folder

 ```
 cd examples/oc-phoenix/ && ../../cmd/revad/revad -dev-dir .
 ```

-The Revad should now be running.
+The Reva daemon (revad) should now be running.

 In the Phoenix folder (open another terminal tab):

 ```